 Using YouTube for Show and Tell

 YouTube is second only to its parent company, Google as the web’s largest search engine.
-Billions of hours of video are viewed around the globe every month by audiences looking for images that are entertaining, inspiring, or educational.
+Billions of hours of video are viewed around the globe every month by audiences looking for content that is entertaining, inspiring, or educational.

-Apart from tutorials and how-to videos, the platform works best for stunts and vignettes that provide entertainment, making the brand memorable.
-When sourcing influencers here, brands need to look beyond subscribers and views, studying sentiment in comments to find YouTube stars whose influence translates to impact.
+When sourcing influencers on YouTube, brands need to look beyond subscribers and views, studying sentiment in comments to find YouTube stars whose influence translates to impact.
 A media intelligence platform can come in handy to research how certain keywords and trends are evolving over the course of a few months.
-Someone who’s able to generate sustained glowing dialogue (and positive sentiment) is more valuable to a brand than someone who can simply garner views.
+Someone who’s able to generate sustained dialogue (and positive sentiment) is more valuable to a brand than someone who can simply garner views.

 Inspiring with Instagram